 Best Overall: Takeya Actives Insulated Stainless Steel Water Bottle

-What We Like: Plenty of colors to choose from, stays cold for 24 hours
+What We Love: Plenty of colors to choose from, stays cold for 24 hours

 This water bottle is right at the intersection of affordable and reliable.
 While not the sleekest bottle on the market, it does come in a variety of colors.
 Take your pick of canary yellow to midnight blue to slate from the 13 options.